MuhammadAbdullahEjaz/Simple-Compose-App/README.md

 # Simple-Compose-App
-Very Basic Compose App where user can search about games
+Very Basic Compose App using RAWG APIs, where user can search about games